GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/original vision doc.md

 ## 2.xi.
 UHV Age
 <div align="justify">
-GT++ Cyclotron required here, rejig some of the lower tier usages of the items and then we have access to particles for higher tier circuits, machines etc.

-Other content here are Bio-circuits, Infinity, a Botmium Chemplant for Living Solder, 2 rocket tiers, and the first creative tier items.

-The player is challenged to build a Mothership, a multiblock spaceship which can be accessed by launching a Shuttle Rocket.
-It is used to reach the farest system, the Ra-System.

-In the process the player also requires Kevlar (which is not in an interesting/satisfying state currently, just spam of basic low tier multis).
-Another plastic to look at the same time is Radox polymer based on Xenoxene.

-Furthermore the Space Elevator multiblock can be built, which allows the player to mine in space from asteroids from the comfort of their base.
-At first only allowing resources from tier 7 planets and below.
-It also allows the player to pump fluids from distant planets.
-The elevator can have a module installed, which allows the making of projects in space, like an asteroid outpost or the start of a dyson swarm.

-The tier usually also includes a drastic up-scaling of power and processing capabilities to keep up with demand which is a current part of all tiers after UHV as well.

-Main material: Neutronium
-Secondary material: PBI
-Cable materials: Superconductor UV, Neutronium, Bedrockium Pipe material: Neutronium

-Rocket tier 8, unlocked bodies:
-- T Ceti E
-- Vega B
-- α Centauri Bb
-- Barnarda C
-- Barnarda E
-- Barnarda F

-Rocket tier 9 (mothership), unlocked bodies:
-- Horus
-- Neper
-- Mehen Belt
-- Maahes
-- Seth
-- Anubis

 </div>

 ## 2.xii.
 UEV Age
 <div align="justify">
-UEV includes the optical circuit line.
-Compulsory usage of xSMDs and mandatory living soldering alloy replacement for soldering alloy at this tier.
-The end goal of the tier is the DTPF.

-Main material: Bedrockium
-Secondary material: PBI
-Cable materials: Draconium, Cosmic Neutronium
-Pipe material: Nether Star

-Rocket tier 9 (Mothership), unlocked bodies:
-- Neper
-- Maahes
-- Anubis
-- Horus
-- Seth
-- Mehen Belt

 </div>

 ## 2.xiii.
 UIV Age
 <div align="justify">
-Optical circuit line, .

-Dimensionally Transcendent Plasma Forge unlocks.

-Main material: Black Plutonium
-Secondary material: PBI
-Cable materials: Nether Star, ?
-Pipe material: ?

 </div>

 ## 2.xiv.
 UMV Age
 <div align="justify">
-New assembly line-type multiblock possibly.

-Space Elevator
-The Space Elevator is a tall multiblock structure that allows the user to construct large scale space projects.
-Use Cases:
-- Crafting of the Matrioshka Brain
-- Maybe integration with the Dyson Swarm?
-- A theoretical space station used for crafting items that need low gravity (ZBLAN) (to make this have a bigger use, we could 1.
-Introduce more recipes that need low gravity and 2.
-Blacklist machines from applying that effect when not in a low gravity environment)
-- Integration with space ship building?
-- Let players travel to other planets?
-- Space Mining?
-Other ideas:
-- The Space Elevator has some kind of project hatch.
-In this hatch you can insert a data stick for the project you want to start.
-In the hatch you will also see needed materials and progress.
-Once the project is finished it will be saved in the controller (like the imprint of a CAL) to allow the user to do recipes on the project.
-A simple example could be that a user builds a virtual space station inside the elevator.
-Now the user can input items for recipes that need a space station and the elevator will process them.

-Main material: Spacetime
-Secondary material: PBI?
-Cable materials: Quantium, ?
-Pipe material: ?

 </div>

 ## 2.xv.
 UXV Age
 <div align="justify">
-(Former) Black Hole Generator
-A multiblock used for both energy and resource generation.
-The idea is to create different types of stellar objects to achieve this.
-Different types of stellar objects can be unlocked by using the Dyson Swarm to research stars.
-Dyson Swarm could have two modes, first being normal power generation, second being research mode.
-Both modes could have different drone types?
-Would need to decide on the maths behind this.
-Name ideas:

-- Hammerspace Containment Device
-- Star Forge
--
-Tiered casings of the multi are:
-- Hammerspace Containment Units (Determine input volume)
-- “Time Acceleration Device” (Determine process time)
-- Maybe tiered casings of the multi itself, that have different heat values they can withstand (Determine max. processable star type).
-The original structure had a glass-dome version.
-Maybe we could use different tiers of containment glass.
-(Honestly I think the glass should be removed, it looks way better without it imo).

-Possible use cases:
-- Create a star from “Gas Giant Composite Gas” that is harvested on gas giants and other resources.
-- Stars can then be processed further to die.
-When dying the star creates a supernova, which creates a black hole and generates a lot of plasma/energy in the process.
-Black holes can be processed further (possibly in another machine) to generate more energy.

-Open questions:
-- How could a star be transported (item form would be possible but maybe there is a more fitting way of transporting a star).
-- Which amounts of plasma/energy should the stars give to fit into the balancing.
-- Could take in continuous amounts of mass each second from a hatch.

-Other ideas:
-- If the stars are created under intense time acceleration, maybe they shouldn’t just be processed and be done.
-Instead Let them age over time and the player is to decide when the star is done.
-At each different age the outcomes of processing the star further may vary.
-- The generator could need computation to work.
-- Can craft Neutron stars, Magnetars, main sequence, red dwarfs, blue giants, hyper giants, brown dwarfs, black hole, white dwarf (multi-step process to get some of these as they are only formed after a supernova has occurred).
-- Crafting process:
-    - Fill the machine with a lot of gas (Gas Giant Composite Gas was suggested but maybe Hydrogen and Helium?), maybe dust/mass and apply a huge amount of energy (internal buffer perhaps, like fusion) to create an interstellar cloud as a first step.
-    - To actually now get to the star little energy is required for the upkeep of the machine.
-This process will take some time.
-    - From what I understand a star needs no further input to evolve into other star-classes except time.
-So maybe just consume energy.
-We could also add some stuff here to increase the challenge (maybe something like the uncertainty resolver but for stars)

-Main material: ?
-Secondary material: ?
-Cable materials: ?
-Pipe material: ?

 </div>

 ## 2.xvi.
 MAX Age
 <div align="justify">
-Black Hole Generator Mk2 (?)
-This machine follows the same principles as the normal Black Hole Generator, discussed above.
-However instead of dealing with single stars you create a whole microverse.
-Ideas:

-- You need to find a balance in your microverse in terms of black holes, stars and whatnot (Entropy as measure?).
-- Need wormhole multi to connect to basement universes for resource harvesting?
-Perhaps the multi itself makes an item which can “connect” to this universe through the wormhole generator, then users can harvest multiple universes in parallel with different wormhole multis.
-This multi already exists in TT with no implemented logic.
-- Crafting empty basement universes and inserting computational equipment and using this in MAX tier circuits (Perhaps even a multi to assemble matrioshka brains in “orbit” and insert them into basement universes).
-See tipler oracles.
-- Space elevator multiblock?
-- Allow multiple dyson swarms spanning multiple star systems.

-Main material: ?
-Secondary material: ?
-Cable materials: ?
-Pipe material: ?

 </div>